A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Introduction

+\citet{li2023physicsinformed} introduced a physics-informed FNO by embedding PDE-based loss functions within the model architecture.
+Furthermore, \citet{khorrami2024divergence} and \citet{kapoor2022comparison} conducted comparative studies on physics-informed and physics-encoded FNOs, evaluating their performance in combination with data-driven loss functions. \citet{RASHID2023105444} explored different neural operator architectures for predicting strain evolution in digital composites.

+Comprehensive reviews of neural operator methodologies, with and without the incorporation of physical constraints, have been provided by \citet{GOSWAMI20TPF} and \citet{rosofsky2023applications}.

 Despite significant advances in operator learning, embedding physics in a fast and robust manner remains a challenge.
-Computing gradients that are required to build physical constraints via automatic differentiation (AD) is expensive, see \cite{CHIU2022114909}.
-To mitigate these shortcomings, several authors try to combine conventional numerical methods to build the gradients required to build PDE constraints. \citet{REN2022114399, ZHAO2023105516, ZHANG2023111919} combined CNN approaches with FD and finite volume method, see also \cite{Phillips2023}.
+Computing the gradients required to build physical constraints via automatic differentiation (AD) is expensive, see \cite{CHIU2022114909}.
+To mitigate these shortcomings, several authors have attempted to combine conventional numerical methods to construct the gradients needed to build PDE constraints. \cite{REN2022114399, ZHAO2023105516, ZHANG2023111919} combined CNN approaches with FD and finite volume methods, see also \cite{Phillips2023}.

-To combine the finite element method (FEM) with operator learning, \citet{Rezaei2024fol_mech} use FEM to compute the gradients needed for the physical loss of a neural network.
-This network maps microstructural details to mechanical deformations at fixed grid points, which are discretized by FEM. \citet{yamazaki2024} solved the transient heat equation by a similar approach in which FOL maps the initial temperature field to the next one by minimizing the residual form of the problem which is also used to FEM. \citet{Rezaei2024finite} employed the Sobolev training strategy to further enhance the proposed methodology for design purposes.
-The trained network in the above cases is restricted to a pre-defined discretization and a solution in an arbitrary point can be obtained by employing additional interpolation techniques.
+To integrate FEM with operator learning, \citet{Rezaei2024fol_mech} used FEM to compute the gradients needed for the physical loss function of a neural network.
+This network maps microstructural features to mechanical deformations at fixed grid points discretized by FEM.
+Similarly, \citet{yamazaki2024} addressed the transient heat equation through an approach where a finite operator learning (FOL) framework maps the initial temperature field to the subsequent one by minimizing the residual form of the governing equation, which is also formulated using FEM.
+Further advances were introduced by \citet{Rezaei2024finite}, who used a Sobolev training strategy to improve the proposed methodology for design applications.
+However, the trained networks in these approaches are constrained by predefined discretizations.
+To obtain solutions at arbitrary points within the domain, additional interpolation techniques are required.